model-checking/kani/rfc/src/rfcs/0007-global-conditions.md

 As mentioned earlier, we're proposing this change to help users understand global conditions and how they're determined.
 In many cases, global conditions empower users to write harnesses which weren't possible to write before.
 As an example, the `#[kani::should_panic]` attribute allowed users to write harnesses expecting panic-related failures.

-On the other hand, this proposal will add a significant amount of code to `kani-driver`.
-It's possible to move some code into another crate, but even then some code will be added in `kani-driver`.

 Also, we don't really know if more global conditions will be requested in the future.
 We may consider discarding this proposal and waiting for the next feature that can be implemented as a global condition to be requested.